Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     and the user intent handlers that are part of this AC's design.

    - Open INITIALIZING AND EXITING ENGAGEUI (BLOCK).
-    Open modal_init
+    Open engageUI_init
     Goto load_UI_state
     Goto new_src_edr
-    Note we are inside the BLOCK: THIS APP'S PRIMARY MODE, THE SOURCE EDITOR
+    Note we are inside the BLOCK: THIS APP'S PRIMARY ACTIVITY-CONTEXT, THE SOURCE EDITOR
     and the SUB_BLOCK: BASE DEFINITIONS
-    This is where the SModeSrcEdr struct is defined
+    This is where the SACSrcEdr struct is defined
     and fns to "new", free and load from a file are defined.
     Goto pBase->init
-    This is where an SMode struct is initialized.
+    This is where an SActivityContext struct is initialized.
     Open the comment block above (311), read the comments in it then close it.
     The base mode struct has the following fn ptrs:
      1. fnKey_up